-Attril butes: C 1 To acquire a robust and detailed knowledge of at least one other historical period and its primary sources.
+C 1 To acquire a robust and detailed knowledge of at least one other historical period and its primary sources.
 C2 To appreciate the need to identify continuity and change and an ability to analyse elements of continuity and change.
-C3 To show awareness of the significance of historical research within the wider discipline and evaluated the significance of research.
+C3 To evaluate the significance of historical research within the wider discipline and evaluated the significance of research.
 C4 To develop a mature writing style and a clear and effective style of oral presentation.
-C5 To present written work clearly and effectively, drawing on information technology as appropriate.
+C 5 To present written work clearly and effectively, drawing on information technology as appropriate.
 C6 To develop confidence in presenting arguments and ideas.
-C7 To have gained the confidence to evaluate IT sources of information and been effective in using IT for presentation purposes.
+C7 To have gained the confidence to evaluate ICT sources of information and been effective in using ICT for presentation purposes.